EugenefedorovPro/wiktionary_rus/README.rst

 the branch is cloned from GitHub to the defined virtual environment.
 ``ipapy`` is a Python module to work with International Phonetic Alphabet (IPA) strings

-*requirements.txt* embraces a full-fledged list of all other dependencies, including those demanded for comfortable work in Jupyter within Visual Studio Code.
+*requirements.txt* embraces other standard dependencies

 ------------